dy/piezo/README.md

 ### Principles

-* _Intuitivity_: common syntax, familiarity, no intimidation with new operators.
+* _Intuitivity_: common syntax foundation, clear patterns for new operators.
-* _Elegance_: compact expressions, fit for live coding.
+* _Elegance_: compact expressions, ideal for live coding.
-* _Performance_: compiles optimal code quickly, suitable for live envs.
+* _Performance_: compiles optimal code quickly, suited for live envs.
-* _0 keywords_: word means variable, symbol means operator, allows i18l code.
+* _No keywords_: variables are words, operators are symbols, allowing i18l code.
-* _0 runtime_: statically analyzable, no OOP, no dynamic structures, no lamda funcs, no nested scopes.
+* _No runtime_: statically analyzable, no OOP, no dynamic structures, no lamdas, no nested scopes.
-* _0 waste_: no GC, linear memory, fixed heap.
+* _No waste_: linear memory, fixed heap, no GC.
-* _Implicit types_: only int and float defined by operator, to focus on logic rather than language.
+* _Inferred types_: derived from usage, focus on logic over language.
-* _Explicit vars_: no implicit globals, no import-alls, no implicit file conventions (like package.json).
+* _Explicit vars_: no implicit globals, no wildcard imports, no hidden file conventions.
-* _Space-agnostic_: spaces/newlines can be removed or added, eg. for compression or prettifying.
+* _Space-agnostic_: spaces and newlines can be removed or added freely (eg. for compression or formatting).
-* _Case-agnostic_: changing vars case doesn't break code, no `sampleRate` vs `samplerate` mistakes.
+* _Case-agnostic_: case changes don't break code (eg. `sampleRate` vs `samplerate`).
-* _Normalized syntax_: no smart parsing rules, everything is just unary, binary or nary operators.
+* _Normalized syntax_: no complex parsing rules – just unary, binary or n-ary operators.
-* _Readabile output_: produces readable wasm text.
+* _Readabile output_: produces readable WebAssembly text (eg. can be used as meta-language).
 * _Low-level_: no fancy features beyond math and buffers, compilable to ASM envs.

 <!--